RaffaeleFiorillo/Bus_Pass/README.md

 ## Program comands:

-  This are the comands that can be used in order to use the program [comandos  para o PaDi.txt](https://github.com/RaffaeleFiorillo/Bus_Pass/files/6553130/comandos.para.o.PaDi.txt)
+  This are the comands that can be used in order to use the program:
+[comandos  para o PaDi.txt](https://github.com/RaffaeleFiorillo/Bus_Pass/files/6553130/comandos.para.o.PaDi.txt)